-Israel Study Abroad for Rabbinic Students INT777 10 graduate credits
+Israel Study Abroad for Rabbinical Students

+INT777

 Student spends a semester or more in Israel studying.
 Time in Israel is required by program.
-Institutions at which the student may study and courses the student may choose from are specifically directed by Associate Dean for Academic Development and the Dean of the Rabbinical School.
+Institutions at which the student may study and courses the student may choose from are specifically directed by Associate Dean for Academic Development and the Dean of the Rabbinical Program.
 Courses of study are chosen with a particular student in mind and will include Hebrew language courses as well as intensive text study.
 Student must take a minimum of 6 credits per semester and may be required to do online course work at Hebrew College during the semester as well.